 We review our inventory balances at least quarterly, and more frequently if required by market conditions, to determine if the carrying amount of inventories exceeds their net realizable value.
-This review process incorporates current industry and customer-specific trends, current operational plans for the inventory and historical price activity of inventory.
-If the carrying amount of our inventory exceeds its estimated net realizable value, we would immediately adjust our carrying values accordingly.
-Upon inventory liquidation, if the actual sales price ultimately realized were less than our initial estimate of net realizable value, additional losses would be recorded in the period of liquidation.
+This review process incorporates current industry and customer-specific trends, current operating plans, historical price activity, and selling prices expected to be realized.
+If the carrying amount of our inventory exceeds its estimated net realizable value, we immediately adjust our carrying values accordingly.
+Upon inventory liquidation, if the actual sales prices ultimately realized are less than our initial estimate of net realizable value, additional losses would be recorded in the period of liquidation.